What is a Progressive Degree Program?

-Refer to the USC Catalogue for more details on class level determination for progressive degree students.
+Refer to the USC Catalogue for more details on the determination of class level for progressive degree students.

-The Financial Aid Office strives to equitably distribute limited undergraduate grant funds among students pursuing their first bachelor degree.
-When classified as undergraduates, progressive degree students are packaged with undergraduate-level aid eligibility.
-As with all master's students, progressive degree students classified as graduate students may be eligible for Federal Direct Unsubsidized and/or Graduate Plus loans to help with their educational expenses.
+The Financial Aid Office strives to equitably distribute limited undergraduate grant funds among students pursuing their first bachelor’s degree.
+When classified as undergraduates, progressive degree students are considered eligible for undergraduate-level aid.
+As with all master’s degree students, progressive degree students classified as graduate students may be eligible for Federal Direct Unsubsidized and/or Graduate Plus loans to help with their educational expenses.

 Impact of Progressive Degree on Different Types of Aid

-When deciding whether to pursue a progressive degree program, please review the information below and work with your academic advisor(s) to consider what is best for your academic and financial aid needs.
+When deciding whether or not to pursue a progressive degree program, please review the information below and work with your academic advisor(s) to consider what is best for your academic and financial aid needs.

 Progressive degree students classified as undergraduates maintain any eligibility for Federal Pell Grants, Federal SEOG Grants, Cal Grants, Direct Subsidized and Unsubsidized Loans, Direct Parent PLUS Loans, and University Grants.
-The Financial Aid Office cannot approve undergraduate-level need-based financial aid eligibility for students once they transition to graduate class level.
+Once students transition to graduate class standing, the Financial Aid Office cannot approve undergraduate-level eligibility for need-based financial aid.

-Progressive degree students who transition to graduate class level may become eligible to borrow Direct Unsubsidized Loans up to the maximum yearly amounts established for graduate students and Direct Graduate PLUS Loans.
+Progressive degree students who transition to graduate class standing may become eligible to borrow Direct Unsubsidized Loans up to the maximum yearly amounts established for graduate students, in addition to Direct Graduate PLUS Loans.